Just how are you to get your sensory child to sleep?

 The key was to make sure he got his fill during the day… and then turn it off before bedtime to give him a chance to cool his engine a bit.

 To be honest, some days your child will need one thing one day and need something else the next day.

 The key is to try to be as consistent when possible, make changes based on the day as needed, and make sure that it’s tailored to what your child needs.

 Keep Sensory Toys on Hand

-Need more ideas to help your kiddo calm down at night?
+Need more ideas to help your child to sleep night?
 Find more visually calming ideas here!